circinusX1/codeblocks_ubuntu_16/README.md

-# codeblocks_ubuntu_16
+# codeblocks_ubuntu_16  (work in progress)
-Codeblock for ubuntu 17 and up
+Codeblock for ubuntu 16 and up, with repainting fixes.

 ```